lasseufpa/intent_radio_sched_multi_slice/README.md

 # Intent-based Radio resource scheduler using RL for RAN slicing

-Code implementation from paper "" available in [ArXiv]().
+Code implementation from paper "Intent-based Radio Scheduler for RAN Slicing: Learning to deal with different network scenarios" available in [ArXiv](https://arxiv.org/abs/2501.00950).
 It utilizes a python implementation to the radio resource scheduler simulation based on [sixg_radio_mgmt ](https://github.com/lasseufpa/sixg_radio_mgmt), channel generation using [QuaDRiGa](https://quadriga-channel-model.de/), the proposed RL implementation using [Ray Rllib](https://docs.ray.io/en/latest/rllib/index.html), and [Stable-baselines3](stable-baselines3.readthedocs.io/) to the baseline agents using RL.

 ## Requirements
  - python 3.10